Universal-Basic-Compute/serenissima/backend/docs/decrees.md

 #### Economic Impact:

-The Vigesima tax:
+The Vigesima Variabilis tax:
 - Provides a steady revenue stream for the Republic's treasury
 - Funds essential public services and infrastructure
-- Influences land lease pricing strategies, as landowners must account for the tax when setting rates
+- Creates a strong economic incentive for land development
+- Penalizes land speculation and underutilization
-- Creates economic incentives for efficient land use and development
+- Encourages efficient land use and comprehensive development
+- Balances tax burden based on economic productivity of land

 ### Land Owner Infrastructure Maintenance Responsibility